deeprjs/deepr/README.md

 ### Relations

 This guide would not be complete without mentioning another important feature: the ability to query relationships between collections.

-It's actually pretty straightforward.
-Here's how we could fetch some movies with their related actors:
+It is actually pretty straightforward.
+Here is how we can fetch some movies with their related actors:

 ```json
 {